 Winsor & Newton Designer’s Gouache

 In all cases where I added Winsor & Newton Blending Medium, rewetting and flow were improved.
-I want to do more experiments with this to find the perfect ratio.
+But it also meant the paint took ages to get stiff which is kind of annoying if you want to take your palette outside.
 If adding too much the paint stays very fluid and can ‘flow’ right out of the palette if tipped over.
+So I recommend using it very sparingly, only 1 or 2 drops in each color.
+Let it dry for at least a week before taking it out, or wait as long as it takes to avoid runny color.